djokobandjur/vit-positional-adversarial/README.md

 ## 📚 Related Work
 This paper builds on our information-theoretic analysis of PE strategies:

 [1] Anonymous.
 (2026).
 "Information-Theoretic Analysis of Positional Encoding Strategies in Vision Transformers."
-DOI: [10.5281/zenodo.19063156](https://doi.org)
+DOI: XXXXXXXXXX)

 ### ✅ Verification
 Once the execution is complete, you can validate your findings by comparing the generated outputs with the results reported in the tables above.

+> [!CAUTION]
+> **Google Colab Pro+ is REQUIRED** (not recommended).
+Only this subscription level guarantees sufficient local SSD storage to handle the extraction and processing of the ImageNet-100 dataset archives.